libreobjet/open-guide/this_book.md

 >Fold the pages

 >Step 3
->Put a stample in the middle.
+>Put a staple in the middle.

 ##Advanced prototype, cute but cheap way

 We used this way of binding for making our last prototype on the workshop Interactivos?'15.

->
+This version is a little bit more sophisticated than the previous one, but is also affordable by anyone and is possible its fabrication using common tools.

+Materialas:

+-Din A4 sized folios (12-20, depending the version of the book) -Din A4 sized Cardboards
+-An Din A4 Printer
+-A drill for spiral binding or a minidrill
+-Thread
+-A needle

+>Step 1
+>Print the book in booklet mode.
+You can use a software like *Bookletimposer* for sorting the pages in a correct way.

+>Step2
+>Add a cardboard on top of printed booklet to use it as cover

+>Step3
+>Fold pages, including cardboard, in half along the center of shortest axis.

+>Step4
+>Use a minidrill to create holes along the spine.

+>Step5
+Use thread and neddle to bind the book using pre-drilled holes.